fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9a.md

 ### Why should one use TypeScript?

 On different forums, you may stumble upon a lot of different arguments either for or against TypeScript.
-The truth is probably as vague as: it depends on your needs and the use of the functions that TypeScript offers.
+The truth is probably as vague, it depends on your needs and the use of the functions that TypeScript offers.
 Anyway, here are some of our reasons behind why we think that the use of TypeScript may have some advantages.

 First of all, TypeScript offers <i>type checking and static code analysis</i>.
-We can require values to be of a certain type, and have the compiler warn about using them incorrectly.
+We can require values to be of a certain type and have the compiler warn about using them incorrectly.
 This can reduce runtime errors, and you might even be able to reduce the number of required unit tests in a project, at least concerning pure-type tests.
 The static code analysis doesn't only warn about wrongful type usage, but also other mistakes such as misspelling a variable or function name or trying to use a variable beyond its scope.

 The second advantage of TypeScript is that the type annotations in the code can function as a kind of <i>code-level documentation</i>.
 It's easy to check from a function signature what kind of arguments the function can consume and what type of data it will return.
 This form of type annotation-bound documentation will always be up to date and it makes it easier for new programmers to start working on an existing project.
 It is also helpful when returning to work on an old project.

 Types can be reused all around the code base, and a change to a type definition will automatically be reflected everywhere the type is used.
 One might argue that you can achieve similar code-level documentation with e.g. [JSDoc](https://jsdoc.app/about-getting-started.html), but it is not connected to the code as tightly as TypeScript's types, and may thus get out of sync more easily, and is also more verbose.

 The third advantage of TypeScript is that IDEs can provide more <i>specific and smarter IntelliSense</i> when they know exactly what types of data you are processing.

 All of these features are extremely helpful when you need to refactor your code.
 The static code analysis warns you about any errors in your code, and IntelliSense can give you hints about available properties and even possible refactoring options.
 The code-level documentation helps you understand the existing code.
 With the help of TypeScript, it is also very easy to start using the newest JavaScript language features at an early stage just by altering its configuration.

 ### What does TypeScript not fix?